IIV Mikrofinanzfonds issues first parallel loan with IFC to Uzbek financial institution

 The information contained herein does not constitute an investment recommendation or other advice.
 The opinions expressed herein are those of Invest in Visions.
 These opinions are subject to change at any time.
 Although great care has been taken to ensure that the information contained in this document is accurate, no responsibility can be accepted for errors or omissions of any kind, as well as for any actions based on them.
 The publisher is Invest in Visions GmbH with its registered office at Freiherr-vom-Stein-Str.
 24-26, 60323 Frankfurt am Main, Germany.

 The impact investor Invest in Visions GmbH appoints Lars Siebert (44) with immediate effect as the second managing director alongside founder Edda Schröder.
-The business graduate has been has been Chief Operating Officer at the company since October 2019 and will focus on on operational topics.
+The business graduate has been Chief Operating Officer at the company since October 2019 and will focus on on operational topics.
 He has around 20 years of professional experience in the banking and finance industry, including several years in management and leadership positions.
-In his career he has been in charge of various focal points such as risk management, portfolio risk management project and process management, contract and outsourcing management as well as various regulatory and regulatory and audit topics.
+In his career he has been in charge of various focal points such as risk management, portfolio risk management project and process management, contract and outsourcing management as well as various regulatory and audit topics.
 With his appointment as managing director, the company underscores the increasing importance of regulatory and operational requirements.

 Lars Siebert has made a significant contribution to the operational stability and improvement of our internal processes in recent years.
 We are pleased that he is is expanding his responsibilities with this position.